kafkaesque-io/pulsar-test-results/results-apache-pulsar-2.7.1_kesque_1.md

 - [ ] End-to-end sink test using source.
 Send messages that end up in Pulsar topic.
 - [ ] Source stats display correctly

 ### Pulsar SQL
-- [ ] SQL coordinator can be used to query schema and tables
+- [x] SQL coordinator can be used to query schema and tables
-- [ ] SQL worker can be configured and can be used when doing queries
+- [x] SQL worker can be configured and can be used when doing queries
-- [ ] Message that are offloaded to tiered storage can be queried
+- [x] Messages that are offloaded to tiered storage can be queried
-- [ ] Last message published can be queried even if no new messages are published
+- [x] Last message published can be queried even if no new messages are published (requires explictLAC set)

 ### Source connectors (executed for each source)